Looking for things to do in Bangkok? Here you will find my 7 favourite ones.

 The city has two airports and some the companies that operate flights to Bangkok are: Delta, AirFrance, British Airways, Etihad, Emirates, Cathay Pacific, Air Asia, Nok Air, Thai Airways and Thai Lion Air.

-You can also come by bus from the neighbor countries, or by train from other cities in Thailand.
+You can also come by bus from the neighbour countries, or by train from other cities in Thailand.

-You can visit Bangkok all year-round, however the best time to visit it is from November to February when the heat and humidity are at their lowest.
+You can visit Bangkok all year round, however, the best time to visit Bangkok is from November to February when the heat and humidity are at their lowest.

 March, April and May are the hottest months, and September and October the months with more rainfall.